sangupta/andruil/README.md

 Andruil
 =======

 Andruil is a JAVA based command line shell.
+Tired of the totally feature-lacking Windows command shell, Andruil aims to be the powerful shell for developers, geeks and power-users.

 The project is still under development is not tested.
 If you wish to contribute to the project, view the CONTRIBUTING file in the root of the repository.

 Versioning